nogibjj/rust-mlops-template/onnx-efs-lambda/README.md

 ### Follow up items:

 * Next steps, try t5 model and create an inference that summarizes documents.
-Figure out how fast inference can be on a CPU.
+Figure out how fast inference can be on a CPU by playing around with memory/cpu combo.